CS102-Classroom-Notes-and-Assignments/lesson-1/README.md

 # lesson-1

-1. Course Overview
+## Course Overview
 - Introductions - Name, Major, Year, Coding Experience, favorite food place to eat
 - Review the syllabus for the semester

-2. Topics covered:
+## - Computers and Programming Languages

-  - Computers and Programming Languages
+## How to access the terminal
-  - Machine Code
+ If you have a Mac computer, search for Terminal, in the search bar.
-  - Intro to Unix
+ If you have a windows computer, you can use the [Ubuntu shell](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview), or download [cygwin](https://www.cygwin.com/).

 | **Command**               | **Description**                                                                                                                                            |
 |---------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------|